You already know what Kanban is all about. You have introduced your team to the Kanban board, and you have started using it.

 Here they are.

 Getting Started With Sub-columns

-The most basic Kanban board (whether physical or digital) has three columns – To Do, In Progress and Done.
+The most basic Kanban board (whether physical or digital) has three columns – To Do, In Progress, and Done.
 Before understanding their specific needs, teams usually start for some time with just the three.
 The sooner you personalize your board, the more benefits you will get from Kanban.

 The first thing you can do on each board is to organize the To Do/Requested column.
-It’s useful to divide it into two sub-columns, where one contains ideas for near future and the second – the items that are most urgent and ready to start.
+It’s useful to divide it into two sub-columns, where one contains ideas for the near future and the second – the items that are most urgent and ready to start.

 Usually, most of the sub-columns are in the In Progress area.
-Depending on your field of occupation and specifics of your processes, your Kanban board layout may vary a lot.
+Depending on your field of occupation and the specifics of your processes, your Kanban board layout may vary a lot.
 For example, in RnD, there may be even two levels of sub-columns.

-Development is divided into another four – Coding, Testing, Ready for Code Review, Code Review.
-Production has another three sub-columns – To Be Tested on Production, Testing on Production, Ready to Archive.
-This way the stages are clearly divided, waiting columns ensure proper cycle time calculation and a smooth workflow.
+Development is divided into another 3 – Coding, Testing, Code Review.
+Production has another 2 sub-columns – Testing on Production, Deploy.
+This way, the stages are clearly divided, waiting columns ensure proper cycle time calculation and a smooth workflow.

 Marketing teams can have different variations such as Conceptualization, various Review sub-columns, or Waiting on a 3rd party when a task depends on a partner/media/designer.
 Columns depending on external parties are called buffer columns.
-If you want to keep you cycle time on track, it is recommended to visualize them so you can differentiate between the actual time spent working on a task and the time it had spent waiting.
+If you want to keep your cycle time on track, it is recommended to visualize them so you can differentiate between the actual time spent working on a task and the time it had spent waiting.

 Introducing Swimlanes Into Your Kanban Workflow